-We expect that our existing cash and cash equivalents, short-term deposits and long-term deposits will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months.
+We expect that our existing cash and cash equivalents and short-term deposits will enable us to fund our operating expenses and capital expenditure requirements through the end of 2022.
 We anticipate that these funds, will be sufficient to complete and report results from our SHIELD I clinical trial.
-We anticipate that we will need to raise additional capital in order to complete the SHIELD II clinical trial, as well as to resume enrolment in our Phase 3 trial of D-PLEX ${100}$ for the prevention of sternal SSIs.
-We anticipate that we will need to raise additional capital in order to commercialize D-PLEX ${100}$ , if approved, in any indication.
+We anticipate that we will need to raise additional capital in order to complete the SHIELD II clinical trial, to resume enrolment in our Phase 3 trial of D-PLEX ${100}$ for the prevention of post-cardiac sternal (bone) SSIs, as well as continue to invest in the research and development of OncoPLEX and any other future product candidates.
+We anticipate that we will need to raise additional capital in order to commercialize D-PLEX ${100}$, if approved, in any indication.
+If we are unable to raise additional capital when desired, our business, operating results, and financial condition would be adversely affected, and there is substantial doubt about our ability to continue as a going concern.
+We have a shareholders' equity of \$36.0 million as of December 31, 2021, and negative operating cash flows in recent years.
+We expect to continue incurring losses and negative cash flows from operations until our products reach commercial profitability.
+Our plans to reduce the going concern risk include the continued commercialization of our products, maintaining cost efficiency and raising capital through the sale of additional equity securities, debt or capital inflows from strategic partnerships.

 Our future capital requirements will depend on many factors, including: